pixelhero98/C3E/README.md

-# Channel Capacity Constrained Estimation
+# Channel Capacity Constrained Estimation (arxiv version: https://arxiv.org/abs/2511.06443)

 ## Example results (**no graph rewiring, round to the continuous values to the nearest for implementation**)